Now Is The Time To Spark Your Interest In Electric Vehicles

 According to experts, the cost of owning an electric vehicle (EV) even without this support is set to come in line with that of traditional fuel-driven cars by 2025.

 By purchasing an EV now drivers can take advantage of both the incentives and very low running costs, and enjoy the near-silent power and extended ranges of the latest models.
+One can probably add the amount they’d get when they get some cash for scrap, from their old car.

 Joe Fergusson, Microgeneration Consultant at Bell Ingram, is a specialist in the sector and has developed a methodology for auditing the use of vehicles of all kinds, from quad bikes and cars to delivery vehicles, thereby illustrating the feasibility of substituting EVs.